aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

       - The arguments are:
         - **Epoch**: The epoch number for which the finalization is being done.
         - **Chosen Fork**: The block hash of the chosen fork.
+        - **new_epoch_length**: The length of the next epoch calculated by multiplying submitted deltas by staking percentage rounded towards 0 + current length.
+        - **pc_root_hash**: The root hash at PC the given PC height that is used as seed for leader     election.
         - **Validator**: The address of the validator creating the finalization transaction.
-        - **Votes Proof**: A list of votes from other validators, each containing:
+        - **Votes Proof**: A list of votes from other validators, each containing their transaction payloads.
           - The block hash they voted for.
+          - The epoch length deltas.
           - The validator’s address.
           - The validator’s signature.
       - The call is obviously signed by validator creating the finalization transaction to ensure authenticity, as with any transaction/contract call.
 This is the same validator that is